What Causes Carpal Tunnel Syndrome?

 The chiropractic approach taken at Deutsch Chiropractic is very different.
 Ours is a more rehabilitative strategy including manipulation of the wrist to open up the tunnel and reduce pressure on the nerve.
 We may consider manipulation of the elbow and upper spine to normalize joints that affect the nerve.
 We’ll show you exercise and stretching to support the process of reducing pressure on the nerve, ultrasound therapy to reduce inflammation and a variety of soft tissue techniques including Graston and Active Release to the muscles and tendons that traverse the forearm and wrist.
 Nutritional supplementation, an anti-inflammatory diet, and acupuncture may also be considerations.

-The proper course of treatment differs for each person, depending on the cause.
 Dr. Fred and Dr. Kathleen understand Carpal Tunnel Syndrome and have experience working with patients like you in the Watertown area to relieve the pain.

 Contact Deutsch Chiropractic for care of your carpal tunnel syndrome.